IAudioDeviceManager

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 setPlaybackDevice

-Sets the audio playback device.
+Specifies the playback device.

 abstract setPlaybackDevice(deviceId: string): number;